jmiskovic/lovr-procmesh/README.md

 * UV coordinates for texturing
 * function for vertex coloring
 * optional vertex sharing for smooth surfaces
-* function to align mass center with origin (0,0,0), otherwise the rotational inertia of physical collider is incorrect
+* computing center of mass

 ## csg.lua